 This depends on you.
 We encourage students to not travel every weekend, but to really engage their host city in meaningful ways during their semester abroad.
 An estimate of personal expenses is included on the budget sheet, but it really depends on you and your spending habits.

 Periodically (normally every two weeks), the Resident Director will distribute the food stipend through the Banca Popolare dell'Emilia Romagna.
 You will be able to pick up this money directly from the bank.
 You will also have the opportunity to open up a bank account at the Banca Popolare dell’ Emilia Romagna if you wish to do so.
 In this case, your food stipend money would be deposited directly into your account.
 You are responsible for budgeting food money.
 The central food market is where many students shop for fresh fruit, cheese, meat, and bread.
 While shopping here is fun, it is cheaper to buy larger groceries at a supermarket.

 How will I access my money in Bologna?

 ATMs connected to international networks such as Cirrus and Plus allow you to retrieve cash in the local currency directly from your bank account in the United States.
 Inquire at your bank to be sure that your ATM card will allow cash withdrawals abroad.
 ATMs overseas will accept only cards that access checking accounts in your name.
 Some students also choose to open a bank account with the Banca Popolare dell’Emilia-Romagna.

 Can I work part time?

-College Work Study positions entailing 4-8 hours a work each week are available in Bologna.
+College Work Study positions entailing 4-8 hours a work each week are available, but not guaranteed, in Bologna.
 You must indicate that you would like to be considered for CWS employment in Bologna; the Financial Aid Office will notify you if CWS will be part of your financial aid package.
 CWS payments are made monthly; earnings will be deposited directly into each student’s designated U.S. bank account.